Now We're in the Air: Preservation: 23 Minutes

 Now We're in the Air was long believed to be a lost film.
 Three fragments were discovered in 2016 in a Czech archive: most of the surviving material was incomplete and badly deteriorated but approximately 23 minutes of the original 6 reel film was able to be preserved to the point of crystalline clarity, including a lengthy sequence in which Louise Brooks wears a black tutu.
-The print was found in Prague at the Czech Národní filmový archiv (the Czech Republic’s National Film Archive) by film preservationist Robert Byrne.
+The print was found in Prague at the Národní filmový archiv (the Czech Republic's National Film Archive) by film preservationist Robert Byrne.

-"When Byrne inspected the elements for Rif a Raf, Politi (the Czech title for Now We’re in the Air), he found the film had only partially survived in a state which also showed nitrate decomposition.
+"When Byrne inspected the elements for Rif a Raf, piloti (the Czech title for Now We’re in the Air), he found the film had only partially survived in a state which also showed nitrate decomposition.
 Additionally, the surviving scenes were found to be out of order, and there were Czech-language titles in place of the original American titles.
 Byrne spent more than eight months reconstructing the surviving material, including restoring the film’s original English-language intertitles and original tinting."

-The preserved print of Now We're in the Air was shown for the first time at the San Francisco Silent Film Festival on June 2, 2017.
+The preserved print of the restored fragment of Now We're in the Air was shown premiered at the San Francisco Silent Film Festival on June 2, 2017.